slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The publicly traded company is disappearing

+2023-11-19

+Why is this a long-term problem?
+[Check here](https://news.ycombinator.com/item?id=38069481).

 ### Another mega corp has been born

 2023-09-29